rkuma183/wilsonmar.github.io/_posts/2017-07-30-java-spring-rest-api-sample.md

 }
    </pre>

+   Notice there are two levels in the above JSON file:

+   * type and value in the first layer
+   * id and quote in the second layer (within the value element)
+   <br /><br />

 0. The Firefox browser also provides a tab to display HTTP headers it exchanges with servers behind the scenes.